-Here are some things to consider if you’re deciding whether or not becoming a vendor is the right choice for you.
+Here are some things to consider if you’re deciding if becoming a vendor is the right choice for you.

 What are you going to sell?

-If you’re planning on selling produce, you’ll want to start planning several months ahead.
-You want to make sure you have enough variety to get you through the whole ’market season.
+If you intend to sell produce, you’ll want to start planning several months ahead and make sure you have enough variety to get you through the whole market season.
 Choosing fruits and vegetables that mature at different times will help ensure you have a steady supply.
-You also want to plan if you want to have any homemade goods like jam or salsas available as well.
+You also want to plan if you want to have any homemade goods like jam or salsas available.
 Then you will have to prepare what you’ll put your produce in like baskets or jars for jam.
-You’ll want to start thinking about what kind of budget you have to get started.
+To start, you’ll want to think about what kind of budget you have.